BushtalkRadio/BushtalkClient/README.md

 * **Dynamic audio tours** - Fly anywhere in the world and an audio tour will automatically start playing upon your arrival

-* **Thousands of landmarks and POIs** - We also have all in-game airports on our map to help you plan your bush trip

 * **Track your flight** - Use our map on a browser or even on your phone to track your flight path

 * **Audio Directions** - Get audio directions when you set a destination.
 This is great in VR as you won't have to keep looking at the map

+* **Write your own tours** - Add custom locations and write your own audio tours.
+Write the script and we'll generate the audio for you

 ## How to use

+While you can still use the website on mobile to track your flight, we recommend using your computer for the best experience.

+There are two ways to use Bushtalk Radio: with or without the Bushtalk Client.

+### I want to use the client

+Using the client allows you to track your in-game location.
+This will provide the best experience as the audio tours will play automatically upon arrival.

 1. Make an account at https://www.bushtalkradio.com and log in
-2. Download the [Bushtalk Client](https://bushtalkradioclient-dist.s3.amazonaws.com/BushtalkClient.zip) and log in with the account made above
+2. Download the [Bushtalk Client](https://bushtalkradioclient-dist.s3.amazonaws.com/BushtalkClient.zip) and log in
+3. Browse the map and find a destination that interests you and note the nearest airport in the sidebar
-3. Run Microsoft Flight Simulator
-4. You should see your airplane being tracked on our map.
+4. Run Microsoft Flight Simulator and spawn at the airport, you should see your plane being tracked on the map
-5. Explore the world!
+5. Fly towards your destination, upon your arrival the audio tour will play.

+### I don't want to use the client

+You can still use Bushtalk Radio without downloading the client but you won't be able track your flight on the map and the audio tour won't play automatically

+1. Make an account at https://www.bushtalkradio.com and log in
+3. Browse the map and find a destination that interests you and note the nearest airport, distance and the heading in the sidebar.
+4. Spawn at the airport and fly towards your destination.
+5. Once you've reached your destination, play the audio tour on the sidebar

 ## FAQ